Master's Degree Programme

 The varied forms of teaching, collaboration in groups and the opportunity for close scientific dialogue with the researchers provide you with general competences that are in great demand in the global job market.
 These competences include abstract, critical and independent thinking, analytical skills and strategic planning.
 You can use these skills in many contexts – even in jobs you didn’t know you were qualified for.

-The teaching is divided into terms with four terms per year.
-Each term consists of a block of seven weeks followed by an examination period of 2–4 weeks.
+The teaching is divided into two semesters per year.
 For an example of a course calendar, go to: nat.au.dk/undervisningskalender.

 There is more to life as a student of science studies at Aarhus University than subjects and lessons.
 Master’s degree students have access to a shared office or a study area in the institute’s library, which facilitates contact with researchers and fellow students.
 The institute also organizes an introduction to writing a thesis and Master’s degree studies in the form of workshops that serve both an academic and a social purpose.
 The institute’s Tuesday coffee, informal Friday Bar and excursions give rise to many productive academic and social debates.